ppiwo/React-Weather/README.md

 #  :globe_with_meridians: React Weather

-A simple weather webapp created using the React library for Javascript.
+A simple weather web app created using the React library for Javascript.

 ## Technologies Used